Stressed Out (A Tribe Called Quest song)

 "Stressed Out" is the second single from A Tribe Called Quest's fourth album Beats, Rhymes and Life.
 The song was produced by The Ummah and features Faith Evans on the chorus.
+The song’s chorus contains an interpolation of “Good Love” by Anita Baker.

 Music video

 The music video begins with A Tribe Called Quest in a red room.
 The next scene features a dice game that includes Consequence and Q-Tip.
 During the game two men begin to fight and as a car pulls up everyone flees.
 During the chorus, Faith Evans is in blue, red, and black rooms.
 A restaurant dishwasher is pictured, stressed out at work.
 A man with money problems is also shown struggling to pay his bills and provide for his family.
 Then, the dishwasher knocks down all of the dishes and leaves work.
 When Faith Evans sings, "we gon' make it", the man with money problems and his family are seen throwing a birthday party.

 Appearances

 The group performed the song on the sitcom Moesha, in the episode titled "A Concerted Effort: Part 1", which aired on November 5, 1996.